-Companies will spend about $30 billion on CRM alone by the end of 2015, according to Gartner.
-But consider the work of the Boston Consulting Group, which indicates that Sales optimization (SO) practices, such as targeting high-value customers and deploying sales resources with strategically-appropriate criteria, have more than three times the impact on revenue growth than sales efficiency (SE) initiatives.
+Companies spent about $30 billion on CRM alone by the end of 2015, according to Gartner.
+More recent figures indicate that the CRM applications market size is expected to reach $43.5 billion by 2024, compared with $42.7 billion in 2019 at a compound annual growth rate of 0.4%.
+But consider the work of the Boston Consulting Group, which indicates that Sales optimization practices, such as targeting high-value customers and deploying sales resources with strategically-appropriate criteria, have more than three times the impact on revenue growth than sales efficiency (SE) initiatives.

 The lesson is clear: How and where you allocate available sales resources is where the leverage resides for more profitable growth.

 There are number of ways to ensure that your sales efficiency is properly optimised.
 Our recent blog posts have covered some of these.
 They include: